openforis/sepal-doc/docs/source/setup/gee.rst

 .. tip::

-    By default the asset will be named after the tif basename.
+    By default the asset will be named after the tif base-name.

 .. image:: ../img/setup/gee/upload_image.png
     :alt: upload image